Noam-Shamir-1/AI---GBFS-Search-Algorithm/README.md

 # Search Algorithm

-Solving with GBFS a search task for a drone carying packages in an environment with obstacles.
+Solving with GBFS a search task for a drone carrying packages in an environment with obstacles.